apache/tvm/docs/langref/relay_expr.rst

 Since if-then-else branches are expressions, they may appear inline wherever any other expression may be expected, like invocations of the ternary operator in C-like languages.
-The if-then-else expression evaluates to the value of the "then" branch if the condition value is `True` and evaluates to the value of the "else" branch otherwise.
+The if-then-else expression evaluates to the value of the "then" branch if the condition value evaluates to `True` and evaluates to the value of the "else" branch otherwise.

 See :py:class:`~tvm.relay.expr.If` for its definition and documentation.